Understanding the Cultural Context

 Making Your Counter-Offer

-- Offer approximately 40-50% of the initial price for significant purchases in tourist areas
+When presenting your first counter:- Offer approximately 40-50% of the initial price for significant purchases in tourist areas

 - Provide reasoning for your offer based on quality, similar items seen elsewhere, or budget constraints